Home Buying Process In Chicago For First Time Home Buyers

 - Although the first property was bigger, it was in an up-and-coming area that never took off after the market crash of 2008

 - “Thank God we didn’t end up getting that other house.
-After the market crashed and no one wanted or could afford to develop around there we wouldn’t have been able to sell it.
-Can you imagine?!
+After the market crashed and no one wanted or could afford to develop around there we wouldn’t have been able to sell it

 - As an agent, I see this sort of result all the time